Why we have a school uniform

 We appreciate the support parents and carers provide in ensuring that your child comes to school each day wearing the correct school uniform.

 What does my child need to wear?

-For children in reception to year 6, the school uniform is;
+For children in reception to year 6, the required items of school uniform are;